AnnaKass1/Project2/README.md

 11. Evaluated KNN model performance.
 The code generated predictions using the trained KNN classifier on the testing data.
 It evaluates the model's performance by calculating the accuracy score and generating a classification report.

 ## Results

+Pearson Heatmap Result: The amount of credit is very dependent on the annual income of the borrower